nicyoong/sunwayminecraft/README.md

 - Combine with trading for resource exchanges
 - Use mute feature during frequent plays

+#### ⛏️ Mining World & Living World
+*Two worlds with different purposes: one for renewable resources, one for permanent life*

+**What These Worlds Are**:
+- **Living World**: The permanent world where long-term building, housing, city life, and daily survival happen
+- **Mining World**: A separate resource world for gathering materials without permanently stripping the main world

+**Commands**:
+- `/mining` - Teleport to the Mining World
+- `/living` - Teleport to the permanent Living World

+**How It Works**:
+1. Use `/living` when you want to return to the permanent main world
+2. Use `/mining` when you want to gather resources in the separate mining world
+3. The two worlds serve different gameplay purposes:
+   - **Living World** = long-term building and settlement
+   - **Mining World** = renewable exploration and extraction

+**Why This Exists**:
+- Keeps the permanent world cleaner and more livable
+- Prevents the main survival world from becoming stripped and ugly over time
+- Gives players a dedicated place to explore, dig, and gather materials

+**Rules**:
+- Do not treat the Mining World as permanent land for long-term builds
+- Valuable or permanent builds belong in the Living World
+- Resource gathering is encouraged in the Mining World

+**Pro Tips**:
+- Use `/living` before starting long building sessions
+- Use `/mining` when you need wood, stone, ores, or open land to explore
+- Store your important items and builds in the permanent world, not the resource world

 ---

 ## 🛠 For Server Admins & Developers